 CONCLUSION

-Rynaxypyr 20 SC @ 75 g a.i./ha as sett treatment recorded lowest mean incidence of Early Shoot Borer (19.78%) and Inter Node borer (17.34%) as well as top borer incidence in second plant crop (2.01%) and registered highest mean yield (103.67 tonnes/ha).
+Rynaxypyr 20 SC @ 75 g a.i./ha as sett treatment recorded lowest mean incidence of Early Shoot Borer (19.78%) and Internode borer (17.34%) as well as top borer incidence in second plant crop (2.01%) and registered highest mean yield (103.67 tonnes/ha).
 Thus, the insecticide Rynaxypyr could be selectively used in the management of sugarcane borer.

-REFERENCES
+REFERENCES (incorporate some recent references)

 Jaipal, S., Chaudhary, O.P. and Prasad, R. 2010.
 Evaluation of rynaxypyr (coragen) 20 SC for the management of early shoot borer and top borer in sugarcane.
 Indian Journal of Sugarcane Technology, 25(1&2):47-50.